VAIBHAVJOE101/AI-FakeNewsDetection/README.md

 Dataset that used in this project are collected from Kaggle (https://www.kaggle.com/). https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset

-There are two files, one for real news and one for fake news with a total of 23481 "fake" tweets and 21417 "real" articles.
+There are two files, one for real news and one for fake news with a total of 23481 "fake" articles and 21417 "real" articles.

 ## **Data preprocessing**
 ---